lizmat/articles/cases-of-UPPER-8.md

 ### Making a named argument required

-The `BUILD` can make a named argument mandatory by making it a required named argument by adding a `!` in the signature of `BUILD`:
+The `BUILD` method can make a named argument for the creation of the object mandatory by making it a required named argument of `BUILD` (by adding a `!` in the signature):
 ```raku
 class Foo {
     has $.bar;